The Lower Dock Street Conservation Area was designated on 28 April 1995 and the boundaries were extended on 7 December 1999.

 Download a plan of the Lower Dock Street conservation area (pdf).

-An Article 4(2) Direction removing certain permitted development rights was implemented on 23 April 2002.
+An Article 4(2) Direction (pdf) removing certain permitted development rights was implemented on 23 April 2002.

-This Direction means that some alterations to a domestic property can be made without the need for planning consent e.g. removal or renewal of windows and doors.
+This Direction means that some alterations to a domestic property cannot be made without the need for planning consent e.g. removal or renewal of windows and doors.

 Read the guidance document for preferred architectural details (pdf)